Back to Living Real Change

 Preventing colds and flu at the office

 Do colds and the flu spread through your office like wildfire?
-It’s likely because crowded areas, such as the workplace, pose the greatest risk for spreading illness.
+It’s likely because crowded areas, such as the workplace, pose the greatest risk of spreading illness.

 “Infections are ultimately spread by ourselves and our coworkers,” says Jesse Couk, M.D., an infectious disease specialist at Piedmont.
 “Many infections are spread through the air by coughing, sneezing or throwing up.
 We may also risk contamination when we share equipment such as a printer, phone or keyboard.”